What Being "Too High" Feels Like

 Can I die from too much cannabis?

-Should I induce vomiting if I ate too much edible?
+Should I make myself throw up if I ate too much edible?

-Is it dangerous to mix cannabis and alcohol?
+Is it risky to mix cannabis and alcohol?

-My friend won't stop saying they are dying.
+My friend won't stop saying they're dying.
 What do I do?

 The Alchemy Editors